msankhala/.emacs.d/README.md

 My emacs settings
 =================
 Its forked from magnars git clone git://github.com/magnars/.emacs.d.git and i have modified custom.el to make some change those are comfortable for me.
 I have added some more plugings to this to make my life more easier like.
-The plugins i added after fork isL auto-complete.el zencoding-mode.el multi-select.el
+The plugins i added after fork are: auto-complete.el zencoding-mode.el multi-select.el